Outgoing Application Process

 Planning ahead is key to facilitating a smooth study abroad experience.
-Ideally, you should begin planning for study abroad at least one year prior to the program start date.
+You should begin planning for study abroad at least one year prior to the program start date.
 If you are just getting started, you should review our list of recommended First Steps.

 Steps to Apply

-The application process below is for Illinois Abroad and Global Exchange (IAGE)-sponsored programs.
-For programs sponsored by the Colleges, please refer to their office for application instructions and support.
+The application process below is for Illinois Abroad and Global Exchange (IAGE)-administered programs.
+For other programs, please contact the administering college study abroad office for application instructions and support.

-- Create an application.
-Click on the “Apply Now” button on the My Study Abroad program page.
+- Once you have chosen a program, click on the “Apply Now” button on the My Study Abroad program page.

 - Complete the requirements on your application checklist by the assigned deadline.

-- Application requirements and deadlines vary by program type and campus unit sponsoring the program.
-Make sure to double check requirements and deadlines with professional staff if anything is unclear.
+- Application requirements and deadlines may vary.
+Contact the program's advisor if anything is unclear.
 Required components will appear in a list on your application homepage.
 When completed, check marks will appear next to each component.

-- You may only apply to one IAGE-sponsored program per term.
+- You can only apply to one IAGE-administered program per term.
 You will be asked to provide a second and third-choice program option in the event that you are not accepted to your first choice.

-- If your program requires a second application to be submitted to the host institution or provider administering the program, you will be provided instructions for completing this application process via your application checklist in My Study Abroad or you will be prompted by your program's advisor.
+- Many programs will require a second application be submitted to the host institution.
+You will be provided instructions for completing this application via your application checklist in My Study Abroad or you will be prompted by your program's advisor.